gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 INIT-ACK with its own DTLS Key Management Parameter containing the selected DTLS Key Management Method out of the set of supported ones.
-In case there are no common set of supported DTLS Key Management Methods that are accepted by the responder, and the endpoints' policy require secured association it MUST reply with an ABORT chunk, include the error cause "No DTLS Key Management Method" (TBA11) (see {{IANA-Extra-Cause}}).
+In case there are no common set of supported DTLS Key Management Methods that are accepted by the responder, and the endpoints' policy requires secured association it MUST reply with an ABORT chunk, include the error cause "No DTLS Key Management Method" (TBA11) (see {{IANA-Extra-Cause}}).
 Otherwise, the responder MAY send an INIT-ACK without the DTLS Key Management Parameter